|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add cabbage and coat with seasoning mixture.
+Add the cabbage and toss to coat with the seasoning mixture.